Skip to content

 The Eastman Chemical Student Award in Applied Polymer Science recognizes graduate researchers who demonstrates research excellence in both research and technical presentations

-The PMSE Division is pleased to announce that Divya Iyer is the winner of the 2023 Eastman Chemical Student Award in Applied Polymer Science.
+The PMSE Division is pleased to announce that Rachel Huang is the winner of the 2024 Eastman Chemical Student Award in Applied Polymer Science.
 This award, sponsored by Eastman Chemical Company and administered by the PMSE Division, is given for the best paper presented at the Eastman Chemical Student Award Symposium as part of the PMSE program.
-The Eastman Chemical Student Award Symposium was held at the Fall 2023 National ACS Meeting in San Francisco.
+The Eastman Chemical Student Award Symposium was held at the Fall 2024 National ACS Meeting in Denver.

 Sponsored By